murilo-souza/Receitas-App-ReactNative/README.md

 <br>
 <br>
 <h2>Project</h2>
-<p>Aplication to save your own recipes.
+<p>Application to save your own recipes.
 Created to understand how use firebase with react native and understand how create public and private routes using react navigation </p>

 <h2>Technologies</h2>
 <ul>